OpenVPN/openvpn/README.cmake.md

 builds are also possible by providing the build dependencies manually, but that might require specifying more information to CMake.

+You need at least CMake version 3.21 or newer for the `CMakePreset.json` file to be supported.
+Manual builds might be possible with older CMake versions, see `cmake_minimum_required` in `CMakeLists.txt`.

 If you're looking to build the full Windows installer MSI, take a look at https://github.com/OpenVPN/openvpn-build.git .